-On the Ministry of Immigration, the Ministry is provided a budget of \$17.8 million.
-This Budget responds decisively to an issue that has affected thousands of Fijians both at home and abroad which is the shortage of passports.
-We have allocated around \$6 million to cater for the procurement of 200,000 passport books.
-This volume is expected to fully meet both the backlog and forecasted demand over the coming months and years.
-We anticipate that with this intervention the passport shortage will be normalised and service delivery will be restored to expected standards.
+- 226. The Ministry of Immigration is provided a budget of \$17.8 million. - 227.
+This Budget responds decisively to an issue that has affected thousands of Fijians both at home and abroad, which is the shortage of passports.
+We have allocated around \$6 million to cater for the procurement of 200,000 passport books. - 228.
+This volume is expected to fully meet both the backlog and forecasted demand over the coming months.
+We anticipate that, with this intervention, the passport shortage will be normalised, and service delivery will be restored to expected standards.

-Peacekeeping and Foreign Affairs, apart from Fiji's leadership on climate change in the global stage we will also continue our peacekeeping operations.
+Peacekeeping and Foreign Affairs

+229. Apart from Fiji's leadership on climate change in the global stage, we will also continue our peacekeeping operations.

 Given the challenging situation in the Middle East and other parts of the world, Fiji as a small nation is proud of its contribution in maintaining global peace.
-The RFMF is provided a total budget of \$168 million including \$52 million for overseas peacekeeping.
+The RFMF is provided a total budget of \$168 million, including \$52 million for overseas peacekeeping.

-Mr. Speaker Sir, the Ministry of Foreign Affairs is provided \$51 million, an increase of almost \$7 million.
+- 230. Mr. Speaker Sir, the Ministry of Foreign Affairs is provided\$51 million, an increase of almost \$7 million. - 231.
 We are providing an increased post allowance budget of \$8.4 million to cater for the increase in post allowance for 42 diplomats in our 13 foreign missions.
-These allowances were not reviewed since 2005.
+These allowances were not reviewed since 2005. - 232.
 We are also allocating \$2.7 million for the purchase of a new Fiji House in Wellington, New Zealand.
-The Cabinet has approved the sale of the current property and the purchase of a new property at Downing Street, Wellington.
+The Cabinet has approved the sale of the current property and the purchase of a new property at Downing Street, Wellington. - 233.
 This Budget also includes Fiji's contribution toward the construction of the new Pacific Community (SPC) Building in Suva.
-A ground laying ceremony was done by the honourable Prime Minister.
-A total of \$1.9 million has been allocated as part of a two-year commitment following Cabinet's endorsement of a \$3.7 million total contribution.
+A total of \$1.9 million has been allocated as part of a two-year commitment, following Cabinet's endorsement of a \$3.7 million total contribution.

+Ministry of Employment

-On the Ministry of Employment, the Ministry is provided a total budget of \$25 million to cater for workers compensation, final settlement for the Vatukoula Goldmine strike workers and for the first time we are also providing \$100,000 allocation to the Fiji Trade Union Congress for Worker Education Programme.
+234. Mr. Speaker Sir, we are providing a total budget of \$25 million dollars to the ministry of employment to cater for workers compensation, final settlement for the Vatukoula Goldmine strike workers and for the first time \$100,000 allocation to the Fiji Trade Union Congress for worker education programme.